vlamy/talks/post-quantum-cryptography/post-quantum.md

 ---

-# From lattice to Kyber
+# From lattice encryption to Kyber
 ### Learning with errors (LWE)
 > Oded Regev.
 On lattices, learning with errors, random linear codes, and cryptography. pages 84–93, 2005.